Insulin Pen Needles

-Your healthcare team should be able to advise you as to the best needle for your body shape.
-When it comes to injecting, to reduce any likely pain it is essential to get the right kit and use the right technique.
+Your healthcare team should be able to advise you on which is best your body shape.
+When it comes to injecting, it is essential to get the right kit and use the right technique to reduce any pain.

 Insulin needle guides

-Read product guides for Sue Marshall with user reviews for insulin needles and accessories and also buy them in the Diabetes Shop.
+Read product guides from Sue Marshall with user reviews for insulin needles and accessories.
+You can buy pens, needles and accessories from the Diabetes Shop

 The shortness helps guarantee that insulin injections are subcutaneous (under the skin) and not intra-muscular.